trabbel/mu_interface/FER_scripts/README.md

 This script will plot the measured temperature.
 It is here to test the saved data from the * commands_test.py * script.

 ### TODO list
-- put each method in a mode other than trying
+- put each method in a try-except form
 - make threads for writing to files, remove * KeyboardInterrupt * exception.